johndpope/starters/mnist/README.md

 Created zepl "donkey-lie-poet-other" with ID "a5825ccc-9c83-4bb8-84a0-f16801ffaba1"

+Starting zepl
-Starting zepl.
-Press Ctrl+C while it is running to cancel the run
+Press Ctrl+C to cancel the zepl
+Press Ctrl+D to detach

 🔄 Initializing serverless compute node
 ✅ Compute node assigned to zepl